Improving Clinical Decision Support through Interpretable Machine Learning and Error Handling in Electronic Health Records: Methods

 \subsubsection{Imputing Missing Values}

 Missing clinical variable values in every patient encounter are imputed before proceeding with the proposed projections pipelines.
+Missing value imputation is used quite frequently in many validated algorithms for sepsis prediction \cite{nemati2018interpretable, moor2021early, yang2020explainable}.
 We use linear interpolation to fill in missing values between two recorded measurements for any clinical variable except FiO$_2$, for which we use fill-forward (step-wise) interpolation.
-If missing values cannot be interpolated because initial measurement values are missing, we fill them in with the mean of the normal (expected) range of values for healthy patients (refer Table \ref{tab:ranges} in Appendix \ref{app:bound}), except for FiO$_2$, which we set to a default value of $21$.
+If missing values cannot be interpolated because initial measurement values are missing, we fill them in with the mean of the normal (expected) range of values for healthy patients (refer Table \ref{tab:ranges} in Section \ref{app:bound}), except for FiO$_2$, which we set to a default value of $21$.